kubestellar/kubestellar/docs/poc2023q1/outline.md

 CustomResourceDefinitions are thus among the objects that will not be transported.
 Transport of non-namespaced objects may be added after the other goals are achieved.

+As further matters of roadmapping development of this PoC: customization may be omitted at first, and summarization may start with only a limited subset of the implicit functionality.

+This PoC builds on TMC and makes some compromises to accommodate that.
+The implementation involves workload components (syncers) writing status information to inventory objects (SyncTargets).

+This PoC compromises on the connection initiative constraint in one
+place: the bootstrap step where central automation connects to edge clusters to install EMC machinery.

 ## Design overview